paulkarpenko/us-code-ui/uscode/title-33-navigation-and-navigable-waters/chapter-055-save-our-seas-2-0.md

   (C) marine debris caused by an intentional or grossly negligent act or acts that causes substantial economic or environmental harm.

-(7) **Non-Federal funds** — The term “non-Federal funds” means funds provided by—

-  (A) a State;

-  (B) an Indian Tribe;

-  (C) a territory of the United States;

-  (D) one or more units of local governments or Tribal organizations (as defined in [section 5304 of title 25](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title25-section5304&num=0&edition=prelim));

-  (E) a foreign government;

-  (F) a private for-profit entity;

-  (G) a nonprofit organization; or

-  (H) a private individual.

-(8) **Nonprofit organization** — The term “nonprofit organization” means an organization that is described in [section 501(c) of title 26](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title26-section501/c&num=0&edition=prelim) and exempt from tax under section 501(a) of such title.
+(7) **Nonprofit organization** — The term “nonprofit organization” means an organization that is described in [section 501(c) of title 26](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title26-section501/c&num=0&edition=prelim) and exempt from tax under section 501(a) of such title.

-(9) **Post-consumer materials management** — The term “post-consumer materials management” means the systems, operation, supervision, and long-term management of processes and equipment used for post-use material (including packaging, goods, products, and other materials), including—
+(8) **Post-consumer materials management** — The term “post-consumer materials management” means the systems, operation, supervision, and long-term management of processes and equipment used for post-use material (including packaging, goods, products, and other materials), including—

   (A) collection;